 A big part of processing this new reality is learning how to adapt and move forward.
 For victims of mesothelioma, the adjustment timeframe allotted is generally quite limited; but that doesn’t mean that you can’t make the most of it.
 Many mesothelioma victims find that knowledge is one of the most empowering tools available to them.
 By learning what to expect and how to best manage your disease, you can begin to move forward in living with mesothelioma.

 This six-part series is dedicated to educating victims of mesothelioma about their disease and its relationship to asbestos, as well as their legal rights and various options for fair compensation.
-Additional Information and counsel is available at no cost by contacting the national trial attorneys of Shrader Law and Associates, LLP.
+Additional Information and counsel are available at no cost by contacting the national trial attorneys of Shrader Law and Associates, LLP.

 Conventional Vs. Alternative Malignant Mesothelioma Treatment

 Conventional medicine has endorsed three modalities for the treatment of mesothelioma, as we discussed in ‘PART ONE’ of our series; these are chemotherapy, radiation therapy and surgery.
-However, it is important to know that the field of alternative medicine offers many treatment methods outside of conventional standards, many of which are not necessarily opposed by much of the American medical community (though non have received FDA approval for their intended us in treating mesothelioma cancer patients).
+However, it is important to know that the field of alternative medicine offers many treatment methods outside of conventional standards, many of which are not necessarily opposed by much of the American medical community (though none have received FDA approval for their intended us in treating mesothelioma cancer patients).